dalboris/rewrap/README.md

     { "keys": ["alt+ctrl+q"], "command": "wrap_lines_plus" },
     { "keys": ["alt+shift+q"], "command": "rewrap" },

-Which allows me to easily try all of three methods: the built-in rewrap functionality, WrapPlus, and Rewrap.
+Which allow me to easily try all three methods: the built-in rewrap function, WrapPlus, and Rewrap.
 There's usually one of the three that does what I want.

 # Limitations with C-style comments